 One new COVID-19 case in Renfrew County

+There are a total of five active outbreaks of covid-19 in the region.

-Two active outbreaks of COVID-19 in the region, one is marked as a community outbreak, the other marked at a workplace.
+Two are marked in the community, two in the workplace, and one is marked at a school.

 -